 Box Office Collection Report: Shubh Mangal Zyada Saavdhan VS Bhoot Part One: The Haunted Ship

 Amid all the anticipation, yesterday (February 21, 2020), Ayushmann Khurrana's Shubh Mangal Zyada Saavdhan and Vicky Kaushal's Bhoot Part One: The Haunted Ship hit the theatres.
-And we are here with the expected box office collection reports of both films.
+And we are here with the expected box office collection reports of both the films.

 Bhoot Part One: The Haunted Ship Full Movie Gets Leaked Online To Download In HD!

-According to sub-distributor Rahul Verma, Shubh Mangal Zyada Saavdhan would have earned approximately Rs 9 crore, while Bhoot Part One: The Haunted Ship would have raked in approximately Rs 4.5 crore.
+According to sub-distributor Rahul Verma, Shubh Mangal Zyada Saavdhan would have earned approximately Rs 9 crores, while Bhoot Part One: The Haunted Ship would have raked in approximately Rs 4.5 crores.
 (We will update the official collection soon.)

 On a related note, both films have received mixed response from the critics.
 But comparatively, Shubh Mangal Zyada Saavdhan is expected to do better at the box office than Bhoot Part One: The Haunted Ship in the longer run owing to its lead casts and comedy genre.

-Trade analyst Taran Adarsh showered praises on SMZS and gave the rating of three and half stars.
+Trade analyst Taran Adarsh showered praises on SMZS and gave a rating of three and half stars.
 He wrote, "#ShubhMangalZyadaSaavdhan: BOLD.
 Rating: ***½.
 Brave.
 Gutsy.
 Fearless.
 Dares to address Homophobia...
 Fun, humour, emotions, #SMZS has it all...
 Kudos Mr Content #AyushmannKhurrana for a courageous decision, #JitendraKumar, #Gajraj, #Neena excel. #SMZSReview."

 However, he was left all disappointed after watching Vicky Kaushal's Bhoot.
-The trade analyst gave the rating of one and half stars and wrote, "#Bhoot: DULL.
+The trade analyst gave it one and half stars and wrote, "#Bhoot: DULL.
 Fails to live up to its title...
 Weak writing...
 Lethargic pace...
 Few scares...
 Exhausting second half...
 Unconvincing backstory... #VickyKaushal is the only plus here. #BhootReview."

 Bhoot Part One: The Haunted Ship marks the directorial début of Bhanu Pratap Singh, whereas, Shubh Mangal Zyada Saavdhan is directed by Hitesh Kewalya.